Today I’d like to introduce you to my friend Carole Sevilla Brown. When I met Carole, she was hiding. Not figuratively, either. Really hiding.

 She had great reasons to hide.
 Six years ago, she was driving home from work and was stopped at a light.
 Her pickup truck was plowed into by the car behind her.
 She broke her neck.

 Since then, she lives with pain every single day of her life.
 The pain gets so bad she has a difficult time holding her head up after a few hours.

 After the accident happened, she was unable to work.
 She didn’t leave the house much.
 She didn’t want people to see the effects the pain had on her physically.
 Who could blame her?

 When I met Carole online, I didn’t know this back story.
-We took the Teaching Sells course together (learn more at the bottom of this page), and I knew her as the person in the forum who was helpful, knowledgeable … and had an avatar that showed her with her back turned toward the camera.
+We took a course together and I knew her as the person in the forum who was helpful, knowledgeable … and had an avatar that showed her with her back turned toward the camera.

 Carole’s case might be an extreme example.
 But who hasn’t felt like hiding at one time or another?

 And yet, we’re living in a time when the ability to feel comfortable sharing unscripted, “real” messages about our brand’s personality — and ourselves — allows us to make a connection with prospective customers like never before.
 But in order to make this connection, you have to allow yourself to be seen.